The 27 BEST Things to Do in Granada | Local’s Guide

 Welcome to Granada, the 11th oldest city in Spain and an absolute wonder of a city.
 Rich in culture, history, and mesmerizing architecture you’re in for the biggest treat!
-After living here for a year and walking every single corner of the city, here are all the BEST things to do in Granada.
-This list includes everything from Granada’s tourist attractions to hidden gems and the local top things to do in Granada.
+After living here for 3 years and walking every single corner of the city, here are all the BEST things to do in Granada – including hidden gems and the local favorites.

 A city that you can fully immerse yourself in, in just 2 to 3 days, Granada is located about 1.5 hours north of Malaga and holds gems that you won’t see elsewhere – making it a must-visit.
-If you want to walk in history and be surrounded by medieval aesthetics and stunning, Islamic art and architecture, Granada Spain is the place for you!

 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and purchase with these links, thank you in advance for the extra support.💖😊